act-rules/act-rules.github.io/_rules/SC1-3-5-autocomplete-valid.md

 #### Failed example 6

-Autocomplete is not the empty string, but does not have any terms specified.
+Autocomplete is not empty, but does not have any terms specified.

 ```html
 <input autocomplete=" " />